zapwizard/radiation_king_radio/README.md

 If you use a linear pot for both, adding a 680ohm resistor to one the ground legs of a 10k linear pot can somewhat emulate a log pot.
 Use a switched pot for the tuning control also if you want to disable the knob for manual/digital turning.

 ##Neopixels:
 An array of 8 Neopixels are used to light up the gauge display.
-As you change bands, the a signle will light up briefly to indicate which band number you are on.
+As you change bands, one LED will light up briefly to indicate which band number you are on.

 ##Ultra Sonic Remote:
 Using a SPH0641LU4H-1 Mems Microphone, and PWM audio a 1950's mechanical remote can be setup to operate the radio.
-The frequencies of each button can be set in the settings.

-#Licence:
-Licence: Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)
+A high pass filter is applied to the audio prevent the music from interfering with the remote control.
+A spectrogram of the ultrasonic samples is returned.
+The index of the highest peak determines which button has been pressed.